RoninSanta/Mobile_Dev_Project_2-FoodOrderingAPP/README.md

-# Mobile_Dev_Project-FoodOrderAPP
+# Mobile_Dev_Project-AmericanDeliOrderAPP
--This is the `Second` application I created using Expo
+This is the `Second` application I created using Expo

-It is a Food Ordering APP created using Expo and React Native [**Expo** is a framework to build React Native apps] -Expo Has many tools and features to help user write a React Native application
+It is a **Food Ordering APP** created using Expo and React Native [**Expo** is a framework to build React Native apps] -Expo Has many tools and features to help user write a React Native application